John B. Magruder: Later years

 Though Confederate officers were not under threat of detainment, Magruder joined the Confederate exodus to Mexico.
 Magruder stayed in the country for 17 months, from July 1865 to November 1866.
-There, he gained audience with Emperor Maximillian I in Mexico City to negotiate the establishment of Confederate colonies.
+There, he gained an audience with Emperor Maximillian I in Mexico City to negotiate the establishment of Confederate colonies.
 By September 17, having become a naturalized Mexican citizen, Magruder was appointed chief of the Land Office of Colonization.

 In 1866, Napoleon III's troop withdrawal from Mexico crippled the monarchy.
 Before fleeing to Havana, Magruder appealed to Maximillian I to escape the country; the Emperor refused to abandon his followers, fell under siege in Querétaro, and was executed on June 19, 1867.